SylvieDHEM/georchestra/README.md

 ## Releases

 A new release is published every 6 months and is supported during 12 months.
-Stable versions are named by their release date, eg 14.06 was published in June 2014.
+Stable versions are named by their release date, e.g. version 14.06 was published in June 2014.

-Before downloading, you might be interested in the [release notes](RELEASE_NOTES.md) and the [kanban board](https://huboard.com/georchestra/georchestra) we're using to manage issues.
+Before downloading, you might be interested in the [release notes](RELEASE_NOTES.md) and the [kanban board](https://huboard.com/georchestra/georchestra) which we're using to manage issues.

 ## Download